Daniel Kiser

 Couples also benefit from a specific plan for reintegrating sexual activity into the relationship.
 Even if a couple chooses to resume intercourse immediately after abstinence, it’s wise to also go through a slow, guided process of learning to be emotionally and spiritually present during sex.

-While sexual abstinence is hard for many couples, if done properly with accompanying mental, emotional, relational and spiritual work, most couples find it a significant piece of their healing process.
+While sexual abstinence is difficult for many couples, if done properly with accompanying mental, emotional, relational and spiritual work, most couples find it a significant piece of their healing process.
 Indeed, frequently couples report that their sexual re-engagement is like nothing they’ve ever experienced in their relationship.
-Sex becomes an act of emotional and spiritual intimacy – which is exactly God’s intention for the one-flesh union of marriage.
+Sex becomes an act of emotional and spiritual intimacy – which is exactly God’s intention for sexual intimacy in marriage.